 Whether you’re just starting out or you have accounting experience, they provide a clear route to becoming a qualified Accountant.

-You can begin with a Level 2 Foundation Certificate, then work your way through their Level 3 and Level 4 Diplomas.
+You can begin with a Level 2 Certificate, then work your way through their Level 3 and Level 4 Diplomas.
 Each level equips you to work in certain tiers of accounting roles.
 So you can put your education into practice with on the job learning.

 After which, you can study higher level qualifications with the ACA, ACCA, ICAEW or CIMA.
 Enabling you to become a Chartered Accountant specialising in Forensic Accountancy.